Kazuyoshi Saito: 1992–2012: Early career and later popularity

-2013–present: Continued success
+2013–2018: Continued success and anniversaries

 Saito marked his 20th anniversary as a professional musician in 2013 and held his first arena tour to 35,000 people.
 He wrote "One More Time" to be the theme of the anime film Detective Conan: Private Eye in the Distant Sea, and "Kagerō" for the live-action film adaptation of Kiyoku Yawaku.
 He released two studio albums that year, Saito and Kazuyoshi.
 The former collects the singles he released since 45 Stones and his own versions of two songs he wrote for other artists, "Puzzle" and "Tsumihoroboshi", while the latter album is all new material.
 They reached numbers 2 and 3 on the Oricon, respectively.
 The albums' tour featured 62 performances in 55 cities and mobilized 140,000 people.
 Throughout the year, Saito also collaborated with Takashi Hamazaki on "Detarame" for his January 2013 album Gachi × Dachi, with Ren Takada on "Machi Bōke" for his June album Ensemble, and with Kaela Kimura on a cover of "Crazy Little Thing Called Love" for her October album Rock.

 Mannish Boys released their second album, Mu?
 Mu?
 Mu?
 Mannish Boys!!!, in September 2014 and went on their first one-man tour.
 Saito wrote, produced and performed all the instruments on "Player" for Mari Natsuki to sing as the ending theme of the anime Ronja, the Robber's Daughter.
 He also collaborated with Shinobu Otake on a cover of Miyuki Nakajima's "Kitsune Kari no Uta" for Otake's December 2014 album Utagokoro Koigokoro.

 Saito wrote "Jun Ai" for Masayuki Suzuki to be included on his March 2015 compilation All Time Best ~Martini Dictionary~.
 He also composed, produced, co-wrote and is featured on Kavka Shishido's 2015 song "Don't Be Love".
 Saito covered "Shiroi Parasol" by Seiko Matsuda for the Takashi Matsumoto tribute album Kazemachi de Aimashō.
 He is a featured musician on "(Just Like) Starting Over" and "Mō Ichido Sekai o Kaeru no Sa (Album Ver.)" from Theatre Brook's July 2015 album Love Changes the World.
-Saito's October 2015 album Kaze no Hate Made was recorded in Los Angeles, features musicians such as Darryl Jones, Money Mark and Charley Drayton, and reached number two on the charts.
+Saito's October 2015 album To the End of the Wind was recorded in Los Angeles with musicians such as Darryl Jones, Money Mark and Charley Drayton, and reached number two on the charts.
 He held a 62-date national tour from November 2015 to May 2016.